 As for the price of this model, you can expect to pay around $125.00 USD.
 This model is not the most cost-efficient on the market, but it is $5 less than other popular cross-trainers if that matters for you.

-Overall, I think the price is fair for this model, and with the durable upper construction, I could see this model going the distance for your investment.
+Overall, I think the price is fair for this model especially if you plan to use them for lifting and daily wear.
+With their durable upper construction, I could see this model going the distance for your investment.

 - Upper materials: Engineered Knit, 1680D CORDURA®

 - Lace-Lock eyelets